 I’ve written and read about teens, social media, apps, smart phones, and internet safety a lot in the past couple of years, because it’s a problem that’s not going away.
 In a world where parents give their kids the technology that has the power to destroy their lives as a birthday gift, Christmas gift, or rite of passage, the crisis that is sexting and self-created porn will only get bigger, the consequences worse: lives ruined or ended younger and younger.
 And so, I’m writing about it again, spurred on by an article in Canada’s National Post called “Boys Online” and the recent release of the book American Girls: Social Media and the Secret Lives of Teenagers by Nancy Jo Sales.
-What teens reveal about their social media and sex lives is shocking and frightening, and all parents need to know about it.
+What teens reveal about sex on social media and their sex lives is shocking and frightening, and all parents need to know about it.

 I was on Omegle, it’s a website that has “chat roulette,” you get paired with a stranger and it doesn’t show information or gender, so it’s easy to be tricked and I got set up with someone I thought was a 16-year-old girl.
 That’s what the person said and when I was chatting with her, after a couple of days, she said, “I’ll send some nude photos if you send some.”

 That’s an awesome deal, I thought.
 So I sent mine … she said her camera wasn’t working.
 A couple of pictures in, I realized she could be a 40-year-old man for all I know.
 There could be naked pictures of me around the deep web.

 I’ve sent nudes of myself since, and it’s a little embarrassing knowing that’s it out there, but at least from that point on, all nudes that I’ve sent are with people I know.